+A. In-book links take you to a location within the N/A

+textbook.
+For example, the table of contents

+would be considered in-book links and

+embedded links take you to the correct

+location in the book.

+Additional Information:

-A. In-book links take you to a location within the textbook.
-For example, the table of contents would be considered in-book links and embedded links take you to the correct location in the book.
-Additional Information: B. Live hyperlinks take you to any website or Pass webpages external to the book.
-Additional Information: Averaged score.
-C. Live links take you to the correct webpage Pass that is functioning properly.
-Additional Information: 56/56 links pass.
-Google Chrome.
-17/17 navigation links on the left hand toolbar work.
-39/39 links in the navigation list in Chapter 15 work.
-D. Live links are descriptive enough for the users Pass to know where it should take them.
-Additional Information: 56/56 links pass.
-Google Chrome and NVDA.
-17/17 navigation links on the left hand toolbar and 39/39 links in the navigation list in Chapter 15 are read as "Link: [number and name of chapter/section]".
+B. Live hyperlinks take you to any website or webpages external to the book.
+Pass

+Additional Information: 1/20 links that were evaluated did not work.
+The only link out of the twenty that I evaluated lead to a site with a website that could not be found.
+This link was found in the Useful Links section for the Basic Copyright guidelines link.
+The other 19 links were found throughout the textbook and led to the described websites and pages in the textbook.
+C. Live links take you to the correct webpage that is functioning properly.
+Pass Additional Information: 1/20 links that were evaluated did not work.
+The only link out of the twenty that I evaluated lead to a site with a website that could not be found.
+This link was found in the Useful Links section for the Basic Copyright guidelines link.
+The other 19 links were found throughout the textbook and led to the described websites and pages in the textbook.
+D. Live links are descriptive enough for the users to know where it should take them.
+Pass Additional Information: 3/20 links were improperly described.
+These links are found in the Useful Links section in 5.7.8 under Basic Copyright Guidelines and Royalty-free music.
+These links were listed as URLs, and were therefore labeled improperly.